Infineon/AURIX_code_examples/code_examples/BMETAL_TC375_ADS_WSS_GTM_TSSM_HW/README.md

 ** WSS Emulation : **

 With the WSS emulation is enabled, the speed pulse signal and AK data are emulated using ATOM1_CH3 and ATOM1_CH0 channels respectively.
 To be similar to the AK frame, ATOM1_CH0 also sends the speed pulse initially before sending the data.
-It is possible to change the pulse width and frequency of the speed with the provided marcos.
+It is possible to change the pulse width and frequency of the speed with the provided macros.
 ATOM1_CH0 and ATOM1_CH3 are connected to the AUX input of the TIM1_CH0 and TIM1_CH3 respectively, additionally P00.0(ATOM1_CH0) to be connected P21.4(TIM1_CH2)externally.
 After code compilation and flashing the device, the speed and the decode data are read by the CPU in *speedPulseHandler* interrupt routine.
 The user can be observe the variables *speedPeriod[]* and *decodedData[]* in the debugger to know the speed and AK data information.

 ** Pin connections **